runnndmc/eloquent-js/program-structure.md

 The _continue_ keyword is similar to break keyword accept it influences the loop to progress.

-When continue is encountered by a loop body, the control flow jumps ut of the body and continues with the loops next iteration.
+When continue is encountered by a loop body, the control flow jumps out of the body and continues with the loops next iteration.